mxro/maxrohde-web/content/import/wordpress/shalveena/output-folder/2018/2018-01-06-home-made-vegetable-stock/index.md

 ---
-title: "Home-made Vegetable Stock"
+blog: shalveena.com
+categories:
+- recipes
+coverImage: img_3398-edited.jpeg
 date: "2018-01-06"
-categories:
-  - "recipes"
 tags:
-  - "clean-eating"
+- clean-eating
-  - "crueltyfree"
+- crueltyfree
-  - "plant-based"
+- plant-based
-  - "stock"
+- stock
-  - "vegan"
+- vegan
-  - "vegan-recipes"
+- vegan-recipes
-  - "vegetables"
+- vegetables
-  - "wfpb"
+- wfpb
-  - "whole-food-plant-based"
+- whole-food-plant-based
-coverImage: "img_3398-edited.jpeg"
+title: Home-made Vegetable Stock
 ---

 Recipes often call for stock, but I found it difficult to find a good vegetable stock without added, unwanted, ingredients such as maltodextrin and sugar.
 I searched online for healthy, tasty alternatives.
 I tried each one that I could find, but none was right.
 I remember one of them tasted like mud!